TimB21/NBA-Win-Loss-Classification-/README.md

      - Logistic Regression
      - Naive Bayes
      - K-Nearest Neighbors (KNN)
+   - For each model, it will be trained and tested on both the past season data (21-22) and the previous two seasons data (20-22)
    - Use classification reports to evaluate model performance on testing and cross-validation datasets.

 7. **Model Comparison and Selection:**